SFsourDoh/xrpl-walletconnect-wallet/README.md

-# XRPL Test Wallet - WalletConnect v2 Reference Implementation
+# XRPL Test Wallet with WalletConnect v2

-A comprehensive reference implementation of a WalletConnect v2 wallet for the XRP Ledger (XRPL).
-This project demonstrates how to build a wallet that can connect to dapps and handle transaction signing requests using WalletConnect v2.
+A simple test wallet implementation for the XRP Ledger (XRPL) that demonstrates WalletConnect v2 integration.
+This project shows how to create a basic wallet that can connect to dapps and handle transaction signing requests.

 ## 🚀 Features

-- **Wallet Management**: Create and manage test wallets on XRPL Testnet with automatic funding
+- **Basic Wallet Management**: Create test wallets on XRPL Testnet with automatic funding
-- **WalletConnect v2 Integration**: Connect to external dapps using WalletConnect v2 protocol
+- **WalletConnect v2 Support**: Connect to dapps using WalletConnect v2 protocol
-- **Transaction Signing**: Handle and approve transaction signing requests from connected dapps
+- **Transaction Signing**: Handle transaction signing requests from connected dapps
-- **User Approval Interface**: Clean UI for approving/rejecting connection and transaction requests
+- **Simple Approval Interface**: Basic UI for approving/rejecting requests
-- **REST API**: Complete API for wallet operations and WalletConnect management
+- **REST API**: API endpoints for wallet operations and WalletConnect management
-- **Reference Implementation**: Well-documented code that can be used as a starting point for other projects
+- **Learning Resource**: Documented code that might be helpful for understanding WalletConnect v2

 ## 📋 Prerequisites